casperwwt/wwt_web_test_app/readme.md

-Redis Connection string is stored as a secret or alternatively can be set as a standard environment variable "REDIS_CONNECTION_STRING"
+Redis Connection string is stored as a secret or alternatively can be set as a standard environment variable "REDIS_CONNECTION_STRING".
+If no secret is used, update deploy_app.yml accordingly

 ## Dependencies